srajgopalan/solace-ci-cd-demo/README.md

 ## Authors

+- Shrikanth Rajgopalan

-See the list of [contributors](https://github.com/srajgopalan/solace-ci-cd-demo/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/srajgopalan/solace-ci-cd-demo/contributors) who participated in this project.

 ## License